Climate-CAFE/Climate-CAFE.github.io/_sources/tutorial.md

-# Uploading Data to Dataverse
+# Contributing to Climate-Health CAFÉ Dataverse Collection

 This tutorial provides step-by-step instructions on how to upload data to [Dataverse](https://dataverse.harvard.edu/) and select the "Climate CAFE" organization as the Host Dataverse.
 Dataverse is a robust platform for sharing, archiving, and collaborating on research data.